If you are thinking about applying to Texas A&M, the deadline for Fall 2022 admissions is December 1 and the fee for the application is $75.

 Schools that are moderately difficult to get into, like Texas A&M, accept fewer than 85% of all applicants.
 At least 75% of all admitted students have GPAs in the top 50% of their high school class and scored over 1010 on the SAT or over 18 on the ACT.

-Transfer student admissions is moderately difficult.
+It is moderately difficult to be admitted as a transfer student.
 For applicants who are not residents of Texas, getting into Texas A&M University is moderately difficult.

 Colleges consider a range of factors when choosing who to admit for their next incoming class.
 Each college determines which factors are they consider most important when choose which applicants to admit, and which to deny.
-When creating your list of schools to apply to, you may want to consider your strengthsand any possible weaknesses in your application, and apply to colleges that put the most emphasis the areas where you're strong.
+When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and apply to colleges that put the most emphasis the areas where you shine.